Phasor/eth-og-client/README.md

 4. Test the contract with `truffle test`.
 Testing on the development network is set to run on port 8545
 5. Deploy the contract with `truffle migrate`
 6. Update references to the ABI in `SRC/abi.js` and the smart contract address in `SRC/Components/Mint.js`

-## Directory Structure

-This app uses [React](https://reactjs.org/) and [Truffle Suite](https://trufflesuite.com/).

-As such, the main files for the React front end app are located in `/SRC`.
-The main directories/files for the Ethereum/truffle interaction are Contracts, Migrations and truffle-config.js.

 ## Front End Dapp